rust-lang/rust/src/doc/trpl/README.md

 <h2 class="section-header"><a href="basic.html">Basics</a></h2>

 This section is a linear introduction to the basic syntax and semantics of Rust.
-It has individual sections on each part of Rust's syntax, and culminates in a small project: a guessing game.
+It has individual sections on each part of Rust's syntax.

 After reading "Basics," you will have a good foundation to learn more about Rust, and can write very simple programs.